CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

 The Publisher menu editor is the best option for you in the following cases:

-    * You want to define follow-ups for webforms or surveys.
+    - You want to define follow-ups for webforms or surveys.
+    - You want to use link clicks, impressions and profile modifications as triggers.
-    * You want to send mobile mailings.
+    - You want to send mobile mailings.
-    * You want to create tasks to contact the person triggering the follow-up.
+    - You want to create tasks to contact the person triggering the follow-up.
-    * You want to trigger follow-ups when errors or impressions of a document are registered.
+    - You want to trigger follow-ups when errors or impressions of a document are registered.

 ## Script Editor

-Programmers can use the full power of Copernica's follow up system with the [*data-script* attribute](./data-object.md).
+Programmers can use the full power of Copernica's follow-up system with the [*data-script* attribute](./data-object.md).
 You can enrich every hyperlink in an email, for example, to handle clicks exactly how you want.